 Caring for jailed people with mental health issues is a moral imperative.
 Every person, regardless of their incarceration status, deserves access to appropriate medical care, including mental health support.

-Untreated mental illness can lead to severe suffering, isolation, and a diminished quality of life.
+Untreated mental illness can lead to suffering, physical illness, isolation, and a diminished quality of life.
+Therefore, providing behavioral health care demonstrates compassion and upholds human rights.

 Addressing mental health needs also helps foster a more rehabilitative environment, aiding in successful reintegration upon release.